Acroyoga & Partner Acrobatics Classes

 Level 0 (Intro): None.

-Level 2+ (Intermediate+): Students should be able to perform beginner flows and sequences, even new material, with ease.
-This level begins to introduce advanced skills such as full whips, Icarian, and hand-to-hand.
+Level 2 (Intermediate): Ability to fly or base beginner flows and sequences, even new material, with ease.
+This level explores skills such as whips, Icarian, and hand-to-hand.
+For standing classes, experience with two-high and L-basing hand-to-hand is necessary.

 FAQs